BodenmillerGroup/HR_IMC/README.md

 ## Overview
 Here we provide a python script designed for processing high-resolution Imaging Mass Cytometry (IMC) data.
 It applies Richardson-Lucy deconvolution with a custom PSF to improve image resolution to 333 nm.
 The script takes oversampled multi-layer TIFF images as input, processes them layer by layer, and outputs the enhanced images.
+If the user has generated oversampled data for 500 nm resolution, this can be specified using the `resolution = 500` argument.

 ## System Requirements
 - **Operating System**: Linux or macOS (Windows may work but is untested)